Campus Access and Safe Use

 - (A) Someone who has been diagnosed with COVID-19

-- (B) Someone who has a high fever (37.5 degrees or higher), a persistent cough, a loss of sense of smell/taste, or any cold/flu-like symptoms
+- (B) Someone who has a high fever (37.5 degrees or higher), a persistent cough, a loss of sense of smell/taste, or any other COVID-like or cold/flu-like symptoms

-- (C) Someone who is staying in the same household of a family member (or other close contact) who has a high fever (37.5 degrees or higher), a persistent cough, a loss of sense of smell/taste, or any cold/flu-like symptoms
+- (C) Someone who is staying in the same household of a family member (or other close contact) who has a high fever (37.5 degrees or higher), a persistent cough, a loss of sense of smell/taste, or any other COVID-like or cold/flu-like symptoms

 - (D) Someone who has been defined as a close contact of anyone diagnosed with COVID 19 by the public health department within the past 14 days and so is recommended to self-quarantine by a doctor or the public health authorities

 - (E) Someone who has returned from any country within the past 14 days